Judge rejects plea agreements from ex-Navy engineer, wife in nuclear submarine espionage case

 Beck called the conviction a “scarlet letter” that will live with his client forever.

-Prosecutors said Jonathan Toebbe’s cooperation post-guilty plea in recovering money and documents warranted the proposed sentence.
+Prosecutors said Jonathan Toebbe’s cooperation after his guilty plea in recovering money and documents warranted the proposed sentence.

-Vice Admiral William Houston commands the Navy’s Atlantic-based submarines and said in a statement to the court that Jonathan Toebbe’s attempted espionage would have threatened the country’s naval advantages.
+Vice Adm.
+William Houston commands the Navy’s Atlantic-based submarines and said in a statement to the court that Jonathan Toebbe’s attempted espionage would have threatened the country’s naval advantages.

 “Mr. Toebbe captured some of the most secure and sensitive information about our nuclear-powered fleet,” Houston wrote.
 “A critical component of national defense has been irreparably compromised.”